Explainable AI by BAPC -- Before and After correction Parameter Comparison: Conclusion and Outlook

-Our outlook is to apply BAPC to various predictive maintenance tasks on production data such as 'perturbed' time-series of sensor readings.
-The ability to place high-performing machine learning models (such as deep-learning) into the framework of a conventional base model (such as probit regression) is highly attractive as in this case the base model is likely to emerge from the understanding of the underlying physical processes.
+In ongoing work, we are extending BAPC to classification problems and are applying it to classification base models such as decision trees.
+Once the theoretical framework has been established, BAPC can be applied to a variety of problems, e.g., different predictive maintenance tasks on production data such as 'perturbed' time-series of sensor readings.
+Furthermore, there is work of BAPC applied to time series \cite{alfredo}.
+The ability to place high-performing machine learning models (such as neural networks) into the framework of a conventional base model (such as linear or probit regression) is highly attractive as in this case the base model is likely to emerge from the understanding of underlying processes, such as physical or biological processes.
+Such a procedure is typical for applications like predictive maintenance, in which "to tune the machine configuration towards less likely faults to happen" (see \cite{Olivan}, Sect.~2) is an Industry 4.0 "methodological criterion".